dottorvenom/PayloadDetector/README.md

 There is a keylogging routine to be enabled as needed.

 The agent functions are configurable through a configuration file.
+#### The configuration file must be placed in the executable folder

 The agent code is VB.NET while the command and control is PHP with mysql database